-- An older factory/warehouse building may feature an asbestos roof which is in need of some repairs, but probably only has a few years’ life remaining.
-As a result, it should be replaced with a modern equivalent to secure as long a reletting as possible, on unrestricted FRI terms.
+- An older factory/warehouse building may feature an asbestos roof that is in need of some repairs, but probably only has a few years’ life remaining.
+As a result, it should be replaced with a modern equivalent to secure as long a reletting as possible, on unrestricted FRI terms

 In all the above cases, it will be appreciated that many claimed costed remedial works are either irrelevant to recovering full freehold value or if done, would be made redundant (i.e. ‘superseded’) by likely upgrade, modernisation or conversion works.